 The categories are Song, Call and Visual.
 This can help analysts to work out actual numbers of birds present, as there are differences in detectability between singing males, birds detected by call and birds seen.
-Read about how these estimates are used, or take a look at these pages explaining the changes (PDF, 605.08 KB) from the 2012 BBS report.
+Read about how these estimates are used, or take a look at

 The aim of this new recording is NOT to record evidence of breeding, or how a bird was identified, but to note how your attention was drawn to each bird.

 It is important that you do not change the way you carry out the survey in order to collect this additional optional information.